 Make sure to ask what the headshot is going to be used for.
 Does it need to fit a book-cover, a website or an add?
 Knowing so can help you to advise your client on styling and location.

 I always ask my client “ what message would you want this portrait to send to the world?”
 The answer will give me some great indications of how I should coach her when she is in front of my lens.
 If her message, for example, is “friendly and welcoming”, I will coach her to smile during our shoot, to smile with her eyes and to be aware of open body languages.

 When it comes to styling it´s important that the client looks like herself – but challenge her to experiment with colors and styles which will fit the overall message she wish to send out to the world.
 The portrait should fit in nicely with the clients brand.

-Ask the client to avoid to much dark colored clothes.
-Pastel colors, or fresh solid colors in soft fabrics are great.
-Also small print patterns like stripes or polka dots, can work really well.
+I ask the client to avoid dark colored clothes.
+Pastel colors or fresh solid colors in soft fabrics are great.
+Also, small print patterns like stripes or polka dots can work really well.
 Go easy on accessories and choose either a pair of earrings or one statement necklace.
-Be careful that the clothes are not to baggy – even on plus-size women, clothes that fit and emphasis the figure look most flattering.
+Be careful that the clothes are not too baggy – even on plus-size women, clothes that fit and emphasize the figure look most flattering.

 My suggestion is, that you ask them to bring a minimum of three/four different outfits – with and without accessories.
 That way you´ll learn what works and what´s not working at all.